minawang01/symbol-balance/README.md

+**Project was a coding problem from a Data Structures and Algorithms in Java course taken at Columbia University**

 Implements a stack in a class called MyStack.
 Implements and defines a class called *SymbolBalance* in the empty SymbolBalance.java file.

 The `SymbolBalance` class will read through a Java file and check for simple syntatical errors.
 There are two methods.